shouryaverma/routenet_fermi/README.md

-# RouteNet-Fermi
+# RouteNet-Fermi Reimplementation Project

+THIS IS NOT THE ORIGINAL REPOSITORY OF THE PAPER

-This is the official implementation of RouteNet-Fermi, a pioneering GNN architecture designed to model computer networks.
+This is the official re-implementation of RouteNet-Fermi, a pioneering GNN architecture designed to model computer networks.
 RouteNet-Fermi supports complex traffic models, multi-queue scheduling policies, routing policies and can provide accurate estimates in networks not seen in the training phase.